gardener/kupid/README.md

 ### OPA Gatekeeper

-The OPA [Gatekeeper](https://github.com/open-policy-agent/gatekeeper/) allows to define policy to validate and mutate any kubernetes resource.
+The OPA [Gatekeeper](https://github.com/open-policy-agent/gatekeeper/) allows to define a policy to validate and mutate any kubernetes resource.
 Technically, this can be used to dynamically inject anything, including scheduling policy into `pods`.
 But this is too big a component to introduce just to dynamically inject scheduling policy.
 Besides, the policy definition as code is undesirable in this context because the policy itself would be non-declarative and hard to validate while deploying the policy.